idkaaa/cs-6750-hci-sp22-public/required-readings/shared-notes-2019/source/Week 10 - Artifacts, Interfaces, and Politics.md

 Author hypothesizes that the role of the advertiser is the connecting link between social change and technological change.

-## Value Sensitive Design and Information Systems
+## Value Sensitive Design And Information Systems

-- Friedman, B., Kahn Jr, P. H., Borning, A., & Huldtgren, A. (2013).
-[Value Sensitive Design and Information Systems](http://vsdesign.org/publications/pdf/friedman__vsdesignandinfosys.pdf).
-In P. Zhang & D. Galletta (Eds.) _Human-Computer Interaction in Management Information Systems: Foundations._ New York: M.E.
+> Friedman, B., Kahn Jr, P. H., Borning, A., & Huldtgren, A. (2013).
+Value Sensitive Design and Information Systems.
+In P. Zhang & D. Galletta (Eds.)
+Human-Computer Interaction in Management Information Systems: Foundations.
+New York: M.E.
 Sharpe, Inc.

 Topic: introducing value sensitive design and developing the idea through three different studies: